whitewatercn/rime_clinic/docs/README_en.md

 # Acknowledgements

-- [Deep Blue Dictionary Converter](https://github.com/studyzy/imewlconverter): Many dictionaries in this repository were converted from Sogou and other dictionaries using this tool.
+- [深蓝词库转换](https://github.com/studyzy/imewlconverter): Many dictionaries in this repository were converted from Sogou and other dictionaries using this tool.
 For usage, see [How to use Deep Blue Dictionary Converter on Linux (example with Google Colab - based on Ubuntu)](https://forum.beginner.center/t/topic/719)
 - [rime-ice](https://github.com/iDvel/rime-ice): The author of this project provided a lot of help related to Rime.
-- [hallelujahIM (Hallelujah English Input Method)](https://github.com/dongyuwei/hallelujahIM): This project directly provided the source of the `google.dict.yaml` dictionary.
+- [Hallelujah英文输入法](https://github.com/dongyuwei/hallelujahIM): This project directly provided the source of the `google.dict.yaml` dictionary.
 - [Rimetool](https://github.com/whitewatercn/rimetool): A multifunctional Rime tool developed by me to meet more needs.
 -